notmnky/testrepo/README.md

 # testrepo
+## Editing the file
-This repository has been created as a part of practice for IBM Data Analytics p`rogram
+This repository has been created as a part of practice for IBM Data Analytics program